 What is the make, model and size of the battery(s) being offered?

-The battery on offer is a sonnenBatterie Eco 9.53 Hybrid Single Phase
+The battery on offer is a sonnenBatterie Eco 9.53 Hybrid Single Phase of 10kWh capacity.

 Are there different battery brands and sizes available?